Jasraj-Kalar/OBJ-Model-Viewer/README.md

 ## Usage

-OBJ Model Viewer provides a lightweight tool for designers and engineers who need a fast and efficient way to preview `.obj` models.
+OBJ Model Viewer provides a lightweight tool for those who need a fast and efficient way to preview `.obj` models.
 It's especially useful for:

-- Demonstrating 3D assets to clients in an intuitive and responsive UI.
 - Lightweight inspection of geometry without loading full-scale design tools.

 ---